by Blake's Practical Applications

 Many people even have a wall-full of lovespoons on display in their homes, waiting to be handed down through the next generations.
 Have a look over at the About page to read a little more about the story of the Welsh Lovespoon Tradition and some common Symbolism.

-For the first three Wednesday evenings in March, beginning March 5, 2014, I will be teaching my "Lovespoon Fundamentals" class at my local Columbus WoodCraft Store.
+For the first three Wednesday evenings in March, beginning March 5, 2014 (now in progress), I am teaching my "Lovespoon Fundamentals" class at the Columbus WoodCraft Store.
 Then, after a break for the last week in March, I'll begin teaching my new, second class, "Carving a Lovespoon with a Moving Feature."
+(SIGN UP NOW!)
 See more about both classes on the WoodCraft Class website.
 This new, second class is listed as intermediate, but can be as advanced as you want it to be.
 The spoons we'll carve in this new class will have either a captive ring or caged ball, and students will be encouraged to get creative, and to challenge themselves in this class, while learning more about basic techniques and the thresholds of what can be done with a single piece of wood.
 Sign up now, at the WoodCraft Store on Bethel Road in Columbus, OH.

 For the quick glimpses into what's keeping me busy, make sure to like my Jenkins Lovespoons Facebook Page!
-For the carvers out there, looking to examine all the careful considerations and thorough details that seem to be involved in my lovespoon carving process, I apologize that I haven't been able to keep up with my blog this year, but there are still lots of pictures and very detailed explanations of the learning & thought processes I went through with some past projects.
-And, I've been keeping notes, and hope to share a few more of the new things I've been learning again, eventually.
+For the carvers out there, looking to examine all the careful considerations and thorough details that seem to be involved in my lovespoon carving process, it's been a while since I have had time to post anything new, but there are still lots of details and pictures out there from before I got so ridiculously busy.
+One day, I'll surely post something new.

 This site is hosted on "green" servers, by JustHost.com - because I care about the environment, too!